ieee-eduvis/ieee-eduvis.github.io/index.md

 Full and short papers must follow the formatting guidelines for [IEEE VIS TVCG Journal submissions](https://tc.computer.org/vgtc/publications/journal/).
 We will use the  [Precision Conference System (PCS)](https://new.precisionconference.com/) for the submission and reviewing process.

+At least one author per accepted paper must register for IEEE VIS and present the work at the workshop, which will take place on 22 or 23 October 2023 during the conference in Melbourne, Australia.
+There is no online or hybrid participation planned this year.

 ## Important Dates